 Russell had one of his poorest performances: 12 Points, 26 Rebounds,

 May 5, 1969, NBA Finals:

 Boston: 108 Los Angeles Lakers: 106

 This was Bill Russell’s last game at 35 years old.
 The Celtics were only 48-34 during regular season.
-Lakers had traded for Wilt Chamberlain at the beginning of the season.
+The Lakers had traded for Wilt Chamberlain at the beginning of the season.
 With Wilt, Jerry West and Elgin Baylor this was the first of the Superstar Teams that have now become so popular.
-Lakers were big favorites and for only the second time the Celtics were playing away from Boston in Game Seven.
+The Lakers were big favorites and for only the second time the Celtics were playing away from Boston in Game 7.
 It would be one of the most famous games in NBA History.
-The Celtics took a 15-point lead into 4th Quarter.
-Lakers began a furious comeback led by Jerry West (42 points).
+The Celtics took a 15-point lead into the 4th Quarter.
+The Lakers began a furious comeback led by Jerry West (42 points).
 Chamberlain went down with a hurt knee midway through the 4th Quarter.
 Mel Counts came into replace him.
-Lakers continued their rally.
-Chamberlain wanted to re-enter game, but Laker Coach Butch van Breda Kolff refused to insert him.
+The Lakers continued their rally.
+Chamberlain begged to re-enter the game, but Lakers Coach Butch van Breda Kolff refused to insert him.
 Lakers fell two points short!
-In the last minute of the game Don Nelson would hit his famous “Lucky Shot”.
+In the last minute of the game Don Nelson would hit his famous “Lucky Shot“.

 Russell’s Numbers: 5 Points, 21 Rebounds.

-Bill Russell had a career with 10 Game Sevens.
+Bill Russell had a career of 10 Game 7s.
 8 were played in Boston.
 Only two of the games were decided by more than 5 points.
-Six games were decided two points or less or in overtime.
+Six games were decided by two points or less or in overtime.
 His average for the ten Game 7’s was 18.8 points and 29.3 rebounds.
 His victims were all the greatest players of his era, Wilt Chamberlain, Bob Pettit, Elgin Baylor, Jerry West and Oscar Robertson.
-He won when it mattered and he changed the game.
+He won when it mattered along with changing the game.